Scroll down to see how to modify the CSM Menu.lst file - see 'Modifying the CSM Menu using the CUSTOM folder' section.

 Best way to run multiple Hirens Boot CDs

 Can run .imgPTN files from any menu folder

 Can run FreeBSD/PfSense

-Can run WinBuilder/WinPE without needing any .ini file (and UEFI-boot if payload supports it)
+Can run WinBuilder/WinPE (and UEFI-boot if payload supports it)

-No UEFI-bootloader is used, so Secure Boot should work if the payload contains signed EFI boot files
+No UEFI-bootloader is used, so Secure Boot will work if the payload contains signed EFI boot files

 If your USB drive has a write-protect switch, you can switch in a .imgPTN file first and then write-protect the drive before booting from it.

 If your E2B USB drive has a second partition, they can be temporarily removed or can remain as a valid partition.

 Must boot to E2B Menu first (in MBR\CSM mode) or run the Windows SWITCH_E2B.exe utility to 'switch-in' the new partition.